cheestudio/startup-blocks/README.md

 ### Registering ACF Field Groups

-This framework will automatically register field groups, based off their path, using [ACF Builder](https://github.com/StoutLogic/acf-builder) to construct the fields. *This workflow is optional.*
+This framework will automatically register field groups, based off their path, using the powerful [ACF Builder](https://github.com/StoutLogic/acf-builder) to construct the fields. *This workflow is optional.*

 1) Within the `init/fields` folder is where includes for various field types would be located.
 2) Within the `init/acf.php` contains a loop that will grab all field includes and automatically register them.
 3) File names should be unique, as well as the `FieldsBuilder` names.

+*To remove ACF Builder workflow: Delete the `/acf-builder/` folder, as well as the automatic ACF Builder registration function in `init/acf.php` (lines `6` through `32`).*

 ### Registering ACF Blocks

-This framework will automatically register ACF Blocks based off their simple path name and template tags. *This workflow is optional.*
+This framework will automatically register [ACF Blocks](https://www.advancedcustomfields.com/resources/blocks/) based off their simple path name and template tags. *This workflow is optional.*

 1. The `partials/blocks` is the folder where all custom Blocks should be located.
 The function in `init/acf.php` will loop through all sub-folders in this directory and register the blocks based off their folder path name.
 2. Each Block contains three components: